1989–90 Sacramento Kings season: Regular season

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, and before the mid-season trade, Smith participated in the NBA Slam Dunk Contest.
-Following the season, Ellison was traded to the Washington Bullets, while Danny Ainge was traded to the Portland Trail Blazers, and Rodney McCray was dealt to the Dallas Mavericks.
+Carr finished in sixth place in Sixth Man of the Year voting.
+The Kings finished seventh in the NBA in home-game attendance, with an attendance of 697,667 at the ARCO Arena II during the regular season.